 You should camp in the same place for one night only, and pitch your tent discretely and in a remote place which will not be easily seen.
 Therefore don’t camp in or near settlements, someone’s farm or on cultivated land.
 If you think you’re on private land, always try and seek out the landowner and ask permission.
 They may request a small fee.

 Campers should set up their tent at dusk, and take it down at dawn.
 A tent that is discreet, blends in with the landscape, and pitches quickly is best.
-Therefore a lightweight walking tent like this one would be a great investment for someone planning to go wild camping in Snowdonia.
+Therefore a lightweight walking tent like this one

 Be aware of signs that mention restricted areas, such as sites of scientific interest or areas of conservation to protect natural features.
 Avoid these areas completely.